 Let’s get caffeinated!
 One Shot is a great grab-n-go coffee option, but don’t get it twisted—they do not skimp on the weekend, sit-down brunch!
 Our mouths are watering just thinking about the cinnamon bun pancakes and white bean, mushroom avocado toast.
 Location: 217 W. George St.

 For a small music venue/bar, Ortlieb’s has some darn good tacos.
 Check out this No Libs jazz and rock bar if you’re seeking some cheap eats, local brews, and great live music.
 Location: 847 N. 3rd St.

 Bourbon & Branch

-Another tasty Southern spot with an extensive bourbon list to boot.
+Another tasty Southern spot with an extensive bourbon list to boot is Bourbon & Branch.
 The standout at this No Libs establishment is the brunch, featuring shrimp and grits, chicken and biscuits, and, most importantly, bottomless mimosas.
+Note that most things on the menu can also be made vegan.
 Location: 705.
 N. 2nd St.

 Another spot to enjoy live music while you eat!
-Heritage offers a Bluegrass Brunch every Sunday from 10:30 am to 3 pm.
+Heritage offers a Bluegrass Brunch on the second Sunday of the month from 11 am to 3 pm.
 The inviting, open floor plan invites you in and the Dutch Baby with Pennsylvania maple syrup and fresh peaches seals the deal.
 Location: 914.
 N. 2nd St.